tomalbrc/filament/docs/src/content/decorations.md

 ~~~

 This will result in a decoration with different models in the Inventory, when placed on the floor, when placed on a wall and when placed on ceilings.

+The field `block` can be used to specify a different block to use instead of barrier blocks (only used when the decoration has blocks specified using the `blocks` field)

+The field `itemFrame` forces the decoration to use item-frames instead an item-display entity in combination with an interaction entity.